sankarshanmukhopadhyay/Links/README.md

    * Connection weights
    * Villages, including
        * Norms, and the evolution of sets of norms
        * Village defences, including the curation of content for vulnerable members.
-(Curation for children is a special case of a norm)
+(Curation for children is an instance of a norm)
           * (Note that the project is envisaging a world where entities tend not to face the jungle of the internet alone.
 Instead, entities exist mostly within villages that have collective defences against the jungle. *All members* are vulnerable members.
 Content servers are entities with reputations - they may or may not be invited inside the wall, depending on the norms of that village)
        * Non-zero-sum transactional opportunities that leverage both search and reputation in the social graph
        * Support for work on hard problems of coordinated action.